bioidiap/bob.bio.face/doc/baselines.rst

 =============================

-In this section we introduce the baselines available in this pakcage.
+In this section we introduce the baselines available in this package.
 To execute one of then in the databases available just run the following command::

 $ bob bio pipelines vanilla-biometrics [DATABASE_NAME] [BASELINE]